shenwei356/LexicMap/docs/content/usage/search.md

      including -q/--min-qcov-per-hsp, -Q/--min-qcov-per-genome, and -i/--align-min-match-pident,
      do not significantly accelerate the search speed.
 Hence, you can search with default parameters and then filter the result with tools like awk or csvtk.
+  3. Users can limit search by TaxId(s) via -t/--taxids or --taxid-file.
+     Only genomes with descendant TaxIds of the specific ones or themselves are searched, in a similar way with BLAST+ 2.15.0 or later versions.
+     Negative values are allowed as a black list.

+     For example, searching non-Escherichia (561) genera of Enterobacteriaceae (543) family with -t 543,-561.

+     Users only need to provide NCBI-format taxdump files (-T/--taxdump, can also create from any taxonomy data with TaxonKit https://bioinf.shenwei.me/taxonkit/usage/#create-taxdump ) and a genome-ID-to-TaxId mapping file (-G/--genome2taxid).
+     There's no need to rebuild the index.

 Alignment result relationship: